Dr Karen SerresCurator of Paintings

 Current and recent exhibitions and projects

-She recently curated Bruegel in Black and White.
+Prior to the Gallery’s closure for refurbishment, she curated the exhibitions Soutine’s Portraits: Waiters, Cooks and Bellhops (2017-18); Bruegel in Black and White.
 Three Grisailles Reunited (2016); Bridget Riley.
-Learning from Seurat (2015-6); Unfinished… Works from The Courtauld Collection (2015) and Collecting Gauguin.
+Learning from Seurat (2015-16); Unfinished… Works from The Courtauld Collection (2015) and Collecting Gauguin.
 Samuel Courtauld in the ‘20s (2013).

-History of taste and of collecting
+- History of taste and collecting of painting and sculpture

 The Courtauld Collection.
 A Vision for Impressionism, exh. cat.
 Fondation Louis Vuitton, Paris, 2019 (editor and author of essay ‘Samuel Courtauld, Champion of Impressionism’ and several entries)

 ‘Pieter Bruegel the Elder’s Grisailles’, in E. Oberthaler, A. Hoppe-Harnoncourt, S. Penot, R. Spronk and M. Sellink eds, Bruegel.
 The Hand of the Master.
 Essays in Context, Kunsthistorisches Museum in association with Hannibal Publishing, 2019, pp. 82-95 (co-written with Aviva Burnstock)

 ‘Henrietta Maria, Charles I and the Italian Baroque’ and several entries, in D. Shawe-Taylor and P. Rumberg eds, Charles I: King and Collector, exh. cat.
 Royal Academy of Arts, London

 Book review of ‘On Display.
 Henrietta Maria and the Materials of Magnificence at the Stuart Court’, The Burlington Magazine, vol. 160, no. 1389, Dec.
 2018, pp. 162-63